 My favorite reading of this Dr. Seuss piece was performed by an amazing and colorful group of people at the Burning Man gathering in 2011.
 Once a year, tens of thousands of people from all walks of life gather in Nevada’s Black Rock Desert (also known as “the playa”) for Burning Man, to create Black Rock City, a temporary metropolis dedicated to Community, Art, Self-expression, and Self-reliance.
 They depart one week later, having left no trace whatsoever.

 Hope you enjoyed this encouraging message from Dr. Seuss.
-Now — today is your day, so get on your way!
+Now, it just so happens that — today is YOUR DAY — so get on your way!
+Best wishes and success in all you do!

 “The only man who never makes a mistake is the man who never does anything.” – Theodore Roosevelt